 ‘How To’ Instructional Content

 Thirdly, there should be instructional content on how to do things behind the bar.
-The most obvious of these being pouring draft beer, opening & serving wine, making cocktails, and pouring liquor.
+The most obvious of these being pouring draft beer, opening and serving wine, making cocktails, and pouring liquor.

 Any ‘how to’ question you might have about bartending, should be covered by the course.

-Customer Service Principle & Responsible Service of Alcohol
+Customer Service Principles & Responsible Service of Alcohol

-Finally, it should take you through important customer service principles (so you can make more tips!) and the responsible service of alcohol.
-This should include strategies for cutting drunks off, recognizing when someone’s had too much, how much alcohol is in that glass, wine vs spirits vs cocktails vs beers, etc.
+Finally, bartending school should take you through important customer service principles (so you can make more tips!) and the responsible service of alcohol.
+This should include strategies for cutting drunks off, recognizing when someone’s had too much, how much alcohol is in a glass, wine vs spirits vs cocktails vs beers, etc.

 Outside of the content, you should look for courses that offer ’30-day money back guarantees’ so you’re not locked into something that you immediately regret.
 Most online courses offer this guarantee nowadays, so I would be suspicious of any that don’t.